 When former astronaut Col. Roger Torraway volunteered to be the understudy for astronaut Willy Hartnett, Roger never thought he’d actually be called upon.
 After Willy’s death, the President of the United States urged the team at the project to meet their deadline because computer projections predicted the world would soon be at war.
 Roger was mankind’s last hope.
 He was to become Man Plus, a cyborg engineered to survive and thrive in the harsh conditions on Mars.

-The remaining two thirds of the book are about Roger adapting to his new, alien self, to the planet Mars, and finding a way to be human despite everything.
+The remaining two-thirds of the book is about Roger adapting to his new, alien self, to the planet Mars, and finding a way to be human despite everything.
 The computers now predict humanity will survive on Mars and are pleased they have been successful in their mission to save the humans as well as themselves.

 HOW THE RED PLANET IS PORTRAYED

 The descriptions of Mars in Man Plus are minimal, but not inaccurate visually.
-There are mentions of various metals and elements that I’m not versed well enough in the composition of Mars to recognize as correct or incorrect.
+Various metals and elements mentioned in the novel I’m unable to recognize as correct or incorrect.
 The human characters erect tents for shelter and begin performing scientific studies and tests one would expect the first persons on Mars to do.

 ABOUT THE AUTHOR